 The course explores the intersection between politics and economics at the domestic and global levels.
 It starts by offering an overview of key concepts and principles that have shaped current economic debates in the region and beyond, such as economic growth, unemployment, taxation and economic diversification.
-Then, the class evaluates important economic trends that have shaped the 20th and 21st centuries such as trade, global investment mechanisms, inequality, globalization, poverty and development.
-The course also emphasizes key diplomatic skills relevant to UAE diplomats, such as an overview of how to conduct economic diplomacy and how to analyse economic relations between states.
-As such, the class was adapted to meet the needs of future diplomats by equipping them with the necessary economic tools and concepts they need to complete thoughtful economic reports and talking points and that can allow them to analyse their country's economic relations with other states.
-The change that has occurred here pertains to making the class less theoretical (by not engaging as much in economic ideologies) and better suited to diplomats' needs.
-The learning outcomes were adapted in light of the above changes.
+Then, the class evaluates important economic trends that have shaped the 20th and 21st centuries, such as trade, global investment mechanisms, inequality, globalisation, poverty, and development.
+The course also emphasises key diplomatic skills relevant to UAE diplomats, such as an overview of how to conduct economic diplomacy and how to analyse economic relations between states.
+As such, the class is adapted to meet the needs of future diplomats by equipping them with the necessary economic tools and concepts they need to complete thoughtful economic reports and talking points, which can allow them to analyse their country's economic relations with other states.
+The class is less theoretical (by not engaging as much in economic ideologies) and more suited to diplomats' needs.
 The assessment includes the preparation of an economic report where students exercise their economic analysis skills and their understanding of key economic concepts and two in-class exams that test their knowledge of the course content.

-PGD-CORE005 Global History of the 20th Century (2 CH)
+PGD- ELEC001: Modern History & Contemporary Politics of the Middle East (2 CH)